SimonSubokLee/ston-docs-son/admin/origin.kr.rst

    <PartSize>0</PartSize>

 -  ``<PartSize> (default: 0 MB)``
-   If this value is greater than 0, configured size will be downloaded with using Range request from the location where client requested.
+   If this value is greater than 0, the configured size will be downloaded by using a range request from the client's location.

-``<PartSize>`` can also help saving disk space.
+``<PartSize>`` can also help save disk space.
-Ston generates a same-sized file to the original file in the disk.
+STON generates a same-sized file as the original file in the disk.
 If ``<PartSize>`` is not 0, downloaded files will be partitioned and saved.

-For example, if a client watches first 1 minute(10MB) of the 1 hour(600MB) video clip, only 10MB of disk space is used.
+For example, if a client watches the first minute(10MB) of one hour(600MB) video clip, only 10MB of disk space is used.
-This option will save disk space, but partitioning a file will increase disk load a bit.
+This option will save disk space, where partitioning a file will increase disk load a bit.

 .. note::

-   When the STON downloads contents for the first time, ``Content-Length`` is unknown so the ``Range`` cannot be requested.
+   When STON downloads content for the first time, ``Content-Length`` is unknown so the ``Range`` cannot be requested.
-   If ``<PartSize>`` is configured for the contents, only configured size of contents will be downloaded before connection is closed.
+   If ``<PartSize>`` is configured for the contents, only the configured size of contents will be downloaded before the connection is closed.